MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0020-eventattributetypecannotbechanged.md

 ```

-### Example 2: Conversion of an integration type event that exposed variables to a business type event.
+### Example 2 - Conversion of an integration type event that exposed variables to a business type event

 Version 1.0 of the extension:
 ```